lukesherwood/beerfinda/README.md

 # Beerfinda

 Todo:
-Home Page:

 - fix pagination component again for mobile sizes

-  Beers:

-- newest and oldest ordering doesnt work when signed in

 - add button to like a beer ie add to your beers-liked array
   - if logged in, show button.